Prospero1988/Lurker_Pro/README.md

 You can modify the script for more complex searches or integrations.
 The search mechanism is based on regex patterns, so the regular expression can be adapted to match specific file types, file names, or folder names.

 ### Default Directory
-By default, the script searches in the NMR directory (`\\data02.celon.local\NMR`).
+By default, the script searches in the directory in which it runs by function os.getcwd().
 You can change this path in the script or provide a different path during execution.

 ## License